spacetelescope/jdaviz/docs/cubeviz/index.rst

 Cubeviz
 #######

 Cubeviz is a visualization and analysis toolbox for data cubes from integral field units (IFUs).
 It is built as part of the `Glue visualiztion <https://glueviz.org>`_ tool.
-CubeViz is designed to work with data cubes from the NIRSpec and MIRI instruments on JWST, and will work with IFU data cubes.
+Cubeviz is designed to work with data cubes from the NIRSpec and MIRI instruments on JWST, and will work with IFU data cubes.
 It uses the `specutils <https://specutils.readthedocs.io/en/latest/>`_ package from `Astropy <https://www.astropy.org>`_ .

 The core functionality of Cubeviz currently includes the ability to: